wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers docker push gitlab.](./images/containers_docker_push_gitlab.png)

-In your GitLab's page container registry, refresh to view the `alpine` container is pushed to the registry.
+In your Code.rc container registry, refresh to view the `alpine` container is pushed to the registry.

 ![!Containers alpine gitlab.](./images/containers_alpine_gitlab.png)

-Now lets pull the `alpine` container from GitLab's page container registry to your system.
+Now lets pull the `alpine` container from Code.rc container registry to your system.
 Before that, remove the previous image from the system, which already has a `test` tag, to avoid discrepancies.

 ```bash
 sudo docker rmi -f image_id